rust-fuzz/afl.rs/README.md

 ## Hints

+Before starting to fuzz you should reconfigure your system for optimal performance and better crash detection.
+This can be done with `cargo-afl afl system-config` but this requires root so it is run with sudo, hence you might need to enter your password.

 By default, the AFL++ [CMPLOG](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.cmplog.md) feature is activated, which helps to achieve good code coverage.
 However, it is not beneficial to activate CMPLOG on more than two instances.